Superjoa10/Mluz.db-projects/README.md

 # *Mluz.db-projects is a combination of my projects that uses my works Database for debt colletion*
 as well as automation of some boring tasks i have at my job, such as sending messeges to new debtors, and the ones i've got deals with.

-#*Main branch has PyAUTOGUI commands with my personal device in mind.*#
+#*Main branch uses Selenium for the whatsapp automation.*#
+PYAUTOGUI takes control of the computers mouse, making it so that the automation is the only thing your computer is doing.
+Selenium let's you do other stuff while the automation runs, if the computer can run it.

 # Python Files:

+Agenda.py:

+(requires list of deals, and database with numbers) is a python script that uses my old list of deals in excel(not here for obvious reasons), that i've turned into a CSV(acordos.csv, line 67) to send automatic messages taking in considereation time of day, gender, and more particularities of the deal.

+It takes the name from the debtor, and uses it to query the number from a csv that was, itself converted from my access work database(Access 2010 runtime, not here for obvios reasons, line 44).

 get_genderr.py:

 Is a group of complementory functions that i've created to avoid making the same functions everytime i detect a gender for exemple, or using regex to extract numbers from the DB.

-Agenda.py:

-is a python script that uses my old list of deals in excel, that i've turned into a CSV(acordos.csv) to send automatic messages taking in considereation time of day, gender, and more particularities of the deal.

-Cobrar_setor.py:
-***********Work in progress**************

-is a python script that reads my works database that i've translated to excel/CSV becouse of the dificulty of working with a 32 bit access old database, were i use old tables insede the DB to observe and detect particularities in the cases, as well as  getting their phone number and sending a texto to them, as well as the ones that don't have a phone number, just an e-mail, and automating the sending of e-mails as well.
+# ------------------------------------------
+GUI directory: *WORK IN PROGRESS*

+Takes the whole concept and turns it into a GUI, for better organization and ease of use, instead of using my list of deals in excel, and turning it to a csv every time i use it